minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 DGMGRL> exit
 ```

-3. Check from the primary side.
+3. Check from the original primary side.
 You can see the previous primary side becomes the new standby side.

 ```
 [oracle@primary ~]$ sqlplus / as sysdba